Agazian Movement

 The Agazian Movement is a far-right nationalist movement that emerged within the Eritrean diaspora around 2016.
-It seeks to establish a Tigrinyan Orthodox-Christian state in what is currently Eritrea and part of Ethiopia.
+It seeks to establish a Tigrinyan Orthodox-Christian state in what is currently Eritrea and parts of Ethiopia particularly the Tigray region.
 The movement is characterized by its anti-Muslim rhetoric, militant politics, and its impact on the already divided Eritrean opposition.

 The movement's primary objective is the establishment of an Agazian state that would unite Tigrinya-speaking Orthodox Christians from both Eritrea and the Tigray region in Ethiopia.
 This vision includes rejecting the current Eritrean state, which the Agazian Movement views as a product of colonialism.
-The movement's leaders advocate for the dismantling of Eritrea's territorial boundaries, arguing that they were artificially imposed by colonial powers.
+The movement's leaders advocate for the expansion of the nations territorial boundaries, arguing that they were artificially demarcated by colonial powers.